marco-scatassi/GeoSpatial-analysis/facility-location-Bergen/data/09_streamlit_md/Theoretical framework.md

 #### Decision variables:
 - $x_j$ : 1, if a facility is established at candidate location $j \in J$; 0 otherwise.
 - $y_{i j}^k$: 1, if demand point $i$ is assigned to a facility at candidate location $j \in N_i$ in the $k$-th scenario; $0$ otherwise.

+### Observation
+The formulation adopted in this work assumes $D_i = +\infty$.
+This allows every solution to be feasible, and it's motivated by the absence of a specific requirement.

 #### Bibliography
 [1] R. Z. Farahani, M. M. Lotfi, A. Baghaian, R. Ruiz, and S. Rezapour, ‘Mass casualty management in disaster scene: A systematic review of OR&MS research in humanitarian operations’, _European Journal of Operational Research_, vol. 287, no. 3, pp. 787–819, Dec.
 2020, doi: [10.1016/j.ejor.2020.03.005](https://doi.org/10.1016/j.ejor.2020.03.005).